HIRING AN EXECUTIVE RECRUITER – YOU GET WHAT YOU PAY FOR

 Because retained search firms work on a limited number of searches at any given time, they have the bandwidth to be fully client-centered.
-This allows them to invest the time and resources to develop a complete understanding of the client’s needs and expectations, as well as, conduct a more exhaustive search for the most qualified candidate.
+This allows them to invest the time and resources to develop a complete understanding of the client’s unique needs and expectations, as well as, conduct a more exhaustive search for the most qualified candidate.

-Retained executive recruiters see themselves as a client’s partner.
+Retained executive recruiters see themselves as their client’s partner.
 At the outset of the partnership, retained recruiters conduct detailed interviews with key stakeholders, outline communication expectations, provide detailed information regarding how the search will be conducted, and tailor those search methods to the needs of the organization or role.